PiyushWithPant/Create-your-first-Docker-Image-/README.md

 docker build -t <image_name>:version .
 ```

-- Don't forget that DOT in the end, it specifies the directory anddd this is going to take some time to run...
+- Don't forget that DOT in the end, it specifies the directory and this is going to take some time to run...

 - After the process is completed, you can check if your image is successfully created with the following command